Layer-wise Positional Bias in Short-Context Language Modeling: Experimental Setup and Results

-To test whether positional profiles depend on semantic content, we compare them across eight natural texts and a scrambled control where word order is randomized.
+To understand how transformer layers utilize positional information, we aggregate word conductance into layer-wise positional importance profiles (Figure~\ref{fig:layer_profiles}).
+Before analyzing their specific shapes, we address a critical question: are these patterns driven by the specific input text, or do they reflect inherent model behavior?

-Mean pairwise correlations exceed $r > 0.99$ for every layer across all models (Figure~\ref{fig:story_invariance_appendix}), including comparisons between natural and scrambled text.
-The persistence of these profiles, even when semantic and syntactic dependencies are destroyed, demonstrates that the allocation of importance is not dictated by the location of meaningful words, but by a stable architectural template.
+By comparing profiles across eight diverse natural texts and a lexically scrambled control, we find that each layer's positional importance profile remains remarkably consistent ($r > 0.99$, Appendix~\ref{app:profiles:consistency}).
+The persistence of these profiles—even when semantic and syntactic dependencies are destroyed—demonstrates that positional allocation is not driven by linguistic structure, but forms a stable, model-internal pattern.

-We therefore characterize this behavior as an intrinsic positional bias: a systematic weighting of information driven primarily by relative position rather than semantic content.